01-edu/public/subjects/reverse_it/README.md

 ### Instructions

 Create a function called `reverse_it` that takes a number and returns a string with the number backwards followed by the original number.
-If the number is negative you should just add the char `-` to the beginning of the string.
+If the number is negative a char `-` has to be added to the beginning of the string.

 ### Expected Functions